Understanding the Research-Practice Gap in Visualization Design Guidelines: Background: Research, Practice, Education

 Similarly, the visualization research community has developed theories and frameworks over the past few decades that provide established vocabularies for reading and creating visualizations, such as visual encoding channels, data types, and analytical tasks~\cite{brehmer2013multi,munzner2014visualization}.
 To evaluate the usefulness of a visualization design, researchers conduct experiments that compare design alternatives.
 The results of these experiments provide guidance for selecting effective visual encoding channels~\cite{cleveland1984graphical, heer2010crowdsourcing} and determining their effectiveness for different tasks~\cite{kim2018assessing,saket2018task}.
 Some of these results are integrated into existing tools that automate visual encoding design~\cite{tableau, voyager, hu2019vizml}.
 Although these automated tools suffice for exploratory analysis, designers must still consider a range of design factors to ensure the successful and engaging communication of data, such as selecting appropriate color schemes and determining axis ranges.

 Researchers have developed pedagogical approaches to teaching data visualizations, such as the Five Design-Sheet Methodology~\cite{roberts2015sketching} and VisItCards~\cite{he2016v}.
 Other studies have examined data visualization literacy, which is defined as the ability to read information encoded in data visualizations and create them to answer questions about the data~\cite{lee2016vlat,borner2019data,alper2017visualization,boy2014principled,ge2023calvi}.
-However, these works in pedagogy and literacy often overlook practical knowledge such as design guidelines, which are crucial for detailed design factors.
-For instance, pedagogical studies focus on teaching higher-level design processes and basic visualization vocabularies, whereas literacy studies center on evaluating chart reading tasks.
+However, these works in pedagogy and literacy tend to prioritize higher-level design processes and chart-reading tasks, often placing less emphasis on practical knowledge like actionable design guidelines.

 Several recent studies have attempted to address more practical design needs.
 Diehl et al. launched VisGuides, a forum that provides practitioners with a central place to ask questions about the validity and quality of their visualizations and discuss guidelines around visualization design~\cite{diehl2018visguides}.
 Wang et al. proposed a cheatsheet structure to introduce a visualization technique, including its construction process, similar techniques, and potential issues~\cite{wang2020cheatsheet}.
-Likewise, other researchers have discussed guideline models for connecting with empirical studies~\cite{brown2018tagguideline} and describing their relationships across different stages in the design process~\cite{meyer2014nestedblock}.
+On the other hand, researchers have discussed theoretical models for connecting with empirical studies~\cite{brown2018tagguideline} with guidelines and using guidelines to describe relationships between various stages of the design process~\cite{meyer2014nestedblock}.

 Similar efforts have also been made by practitioners as well.
-Resources such as \textit{From Data to Viz} and \textit{DataVizProject} provide user interfaces to select charts based on different data types and tasks~\cite{datatoviz, datavizproject}.
+Resources such as \textit{From Data to Viz} and \textit{DataVizProject} provide user interfaces to select charts based on different data types and tasks~\cite{datatoviz,datavizproject}.
 Companies publish design systems that often include recommendations on visualization design~\cite{adobedesignsystem,googledesignsystem}, although they mostly focus on styling guidelines to match their brands.